Divorce financial orders explained

 Many people assume that because they don't have any assets at the time of the divorce, there is no point in getting a financial order.
 What is the point in protecting money you don't have?
-But it's wrong to assume this because there is always the possibility that you will acquire money in the future.
+To assume is wrong, because there is always the possibility that you may acquire money in the future.
 If you do, your ex is within their legal rights to make a financial claim.
 As with a consent order, a divorce solicitor can help you draft a clean break order, which must then be approved by a Judge.

 You do not need both a consent order and a clean break order.
 Only one will be suitable for you, depending upon the assets you currently own.
 Our family law and divorce solicitors can explain the options available, and suggest which is best for your circumstances.